 With a mustache and clutch free throws, he became the unforgettable face of the greatest Cinderella story in modern college basketball history.

-Doug Edert was a lightly recruited guard from New Jersey who, for three weeks in March 2022, captured the nation's imagination.
-Coming off the bench for tiny Saint Peter's University, a No. 15 seed, Edert wasn't the team's star, but he was its heartbeat and its dagger.
+Doug Edert scored the baskets that toppled Kentucky and Murray State in the 2022 NCAA tournament.
+Born in 2000, the lightly recruited guard from New Jersey came off the bench for tiny Saint Peter's University, a No. 15 seed.
+He wasn't the team's star, but he was its heartbeat and its dagger.
 With a distinctive push-broom mustache and ice-cold composure, he personified the Peacocks' fearless attitude.
-His scoring bursts and unshakable performance at the free-throw line in the final minutes of tight games were directly responsible for toppling powerhouse programs like Kentucky and Murray State.
-Overnight, his mustache became a meme, and his name symbolized the magic of the NCAA tournament.
-The run ended in the Elite Eight, but Edert's legacy was cemented.
-He transferred to Bryant University for his final season, but his story remains a potent reminder that in a single-elimination format, confidence and timing can make a reserve player a national icon.
+His scoring bursts and unshakable free-throw shooting in the final minutes of tight games were directly responsible for the upsets.
+His mustache became a meme, and his name symbolized the magic of the tournament.
+The run ended in the Elite Eight.
+He transferred to Bryant University for his final season.
+His story remains a potent reminder that confidence and timing can make a reserve player a national icon.

 1997–2012